 1. Wimbledon

-Nothing captures the essence of summer like the tennis whites, strawberries and cream and Pimms of Wimbledon.
-If you missed out on tickets for the Wimbledon Tennis Championships (July 1-14) or prefer not to camp out for day tickets, no problem.
-The city will be peppered with big screens broadcasting matches in larger-than-life high-resolution glory!
+Nothing captures the essence of summer quite like tennis whites, strawberries and cream and Pimms at Wimbledon.
+If you couldn’t nab tickets for the Championships from Monday 30 June to Sunday 13 July, or aren’t up for day‑ticket queues, fret not.
+London will be awash with free big‑screen broadcasts in high‑resolution glory!

 2. Hampton Court Palace Flower Show